ros2/ros2_documentation/source/Tutorials/Launch-Files/Using-ROS2-Launch-For-Large-Projects.rst

 One of the aims in the process of writing launch files should be making them as reusable as possible.
 This could be done by clustering related nodes and configurations into separate launch files.
 Afterwards, a top-level launch file dedicated to a specific configuration could be written.
-This would allow moving between identical robots be done without changing the launch files at all.
+This would allow moving between identical robots to be done without changing the launch files at all.
 Even a change such as moving from a real robot to a simulated one can be done with only a few changes.

 We will now go over the top-level launch file structure that makes this possible.